General Information – summary

 Name derivation: Warburgia: named after Dr Otto Warburg, 1859-1938.
 He was born in Hamburg and was a German-Jewish botanist.
 He was also a notable industrial agriculture expert.
 He was later the founder of institute of natural history in Jerusalem. salutaris in Latin means healthful – possibly referring to the use in herbal medicine.
 Warburgia is a genus of 4 species – confined to Africa (1 in SA).

 Conservation: National Status: EN (Endangered).
 Assessed: 2008 (V.L.
 Williams, C.J.
 Geldenhuys, C.R.
 Scott-Shaw and J.E.
 Victor).
-It is endangered partly because of over exploitation for herbal medicine.
-In southern Africa Warburgia salutaris is the only species.
+It is endangered partly because of over exploitation for its stem and root bark for herbal medicine.

 Tree

 This erect glabrous (hairless) Tree is usually up to 12m high in South Africa.
-It may be much higher in Kenya.
+It is often much higher in Kenya.
 The young branches are smooth and brown with conspicuous, unusual yellow/orange Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 99).
 These lenticels help with identification.
-The Bark becomes rough and is aromatic, peppery and pungent tasting.
+The Bark becomes rough, aromatic, peppery and pungent tasting.
 The inner bark is reddish.

 Leaves

 This is an aromatic evergreen tree.
-The alternately arranged (photo 428) hairless Leaves are coriaceous (leathery) and simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
-They are up to 11 x 3cm (photo 117) and elliptic to lanceolate or oblanceolate and have a peppery smell when crushed.
-The rolled under and possibly wavy Margin is entire (with a continuous margin, not in any way indented (photo 381).
+The alternately or spirally arranged (photo 428) hairless Leaves are coriaceous (leathery) and simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
+They are up to 11 x 3cm (photo 117) and elliptic, lanceolate or oblanceolate (photo 117) and have a distinctive peppery smell when crushed.
+The rolled under and possibly wavy Margin is entire (with a continuous margin, not in any way indented (photo 117).
 The Apex and Base are narrowly tapering – the base more so.
-Gland dots are present and may be visible as whitish dots (photo 381).
+Gland dots are present and are visible as whitish dots (photo 381).
 The Midrib is slightly off-centre.
-It is visible above and protrudes below (photo 117).
+It is visible above and protrudes, at least part way, below (photo 117).
 Unless viewed against a strong light (photo 381) the smaller veins are indistinct.
 The upper leaf surface is darker.
-Leaves have a short Petiole (leaf stalk) that is less than 5mm long and grooved on top.
+Leaves have a short Petiole (leaf stalk) that is up to 5mm long.
 Stipules (basal appendages of the petiole) are absent.

 Flowers